rubbur/PenguinClicker/README.md

 ![image](https://github.com/rubbur/PenguinClicker/assets/33476040/c6730dbc-1efb-4768-b20d-b40526f86813)

 Issues:
-- Core Data causes the game to crash on startup.
+- Core Data causes the app to crash on startup.
+- Even used Macbooks are expensive so I emulated macOS which was difficult at best.